Urban forests around Glasgow and Edinburgh

 An easy bus ride from Edinburgh city centre, this forest offers a welcome escape from the pace of the big city.
 The X62 bus from Edinburgh city centre will drop you just across the road from Glentress’ entrance.
 While this forest is popular with mountain bikers, both beginners and experts, you don’t necessarily need two wheels to get around.
 Pick from a plethora of trails and relax in the welcoming café afterwards with a warming cuppa.

 Lying to the south east of Glasgow, you’ll find 40 hectares of mature woodlands managed by the City Council.
 There’s plenty of open space to run around and a network of paths if you fancy exploring.

-Nestled in north west Glasgow, Drumchapel Woods comprises of three separate woodlands – Garscadden Burn Park, Garscadden Wood and Cleddans Burn.
+Nestled in north west Glasgow, Drumchapel Woods comprises of four separate woodlands – Garscadden Burn Park, Garscadden Wood East and West, and Cleddans Burn.
 Here you can attend a free event, or simply enjoy some good old fashioned fresh air.